jamielsmith1118/miniproject1JamieSmith/README.md

 ## Description

 Users of this project will be able to create charts of the closing prices of their favorite stocks over the last 10 trading days.
-The program will look up the stocks entered into the mystocks variable and present the closing price in a graph, which is saved in a directory named charts.
+The program will look up the stocks entered into the "mystocks" variable and present the closing price in a graph, which is saved in a directory named charts.
 If the charts directory is not previously created, the program will create it before saving the graphs.

 ## Getting Started